KCMO (AM): Acquisition by Meredith Corp.

 The stations were then sold to the Summit Communications Group in 1985, then to the Gannett Company in 1986.
-Bonneville International, which already owned rival stations KMBZ and KLTH (now KZPT), acquired both KCMO stations in 1993.
+Bonneville International, which already owned rival stations KMBZ (the former KMBC) and KLTH (now KZPT), acquired both KCMO stations in 1993.

 Sale to Entercom and switch to AM 710

 In 1997, Bonneville sold its entire Kansas City cluster plus three radio stations in Seattle to Entercom Communications.
 On October 3, 1997, shortly after Entercom assumed control of the KCMO stations, KCMO swapped frequencies with WHB, with KCMO moving to its present-day dial position of 710 AM and WHB relocating to 810 AM.
 Due to the way the switch was structured, the Federal Communications Commission (FCC) considers KCMO to be legally the same station as the old WHB.

-In 2000, Entercom was forced to sell both KCMO stations to Susquehanna Radio after its purchase of Sinclair Broadcasting's Kansas City properties, KQRC-FM, KXTR-FM and WDAF-FM.
+In 2000, Entercom was forced to sell both KCMO stations to Susquehanna Radio after its purchase of Sinclair Broadcasting's Kansas City properties, KQRC-FM, KXTR-FM and KCIY-FM.
 The acquisition left Entercom two stations over the FCC's single-market ownership limit.
 Cumulus Media became the owner of both KCMO and its FM sister station in 2006 with its acquisition of Susquehanna.

 Changes under Cumulus ownership

 When Cumulus assumed control of the station in mid-2006, local morning host Van Patrick quit on air, apparently upset over the firing of his producer as well as others in the building, during a national layoff of Cumulus employees.
 On September 12, the station began a new morning show, hosted by Chris Stigall.
 Stigall has since left the station, being replaced by Rob Carson.
 Carson was later replaced by Gregg Knapp as morning host.
 Pete Mundo is the latest morning drive time personality.

 On April 30, 2012, KCMO began simulcasting on FM translator 103.7 K279BI via KCFX-HD2.

+On October 12, 2023, at midnight, KCMO began simulcasting on sister station KCHZ.
+This was part of a multi-station move among Cumulus' Kansas City stations, with KMJK's urban format moving to KCJK two weeks prior, followed by the move of KCHZ's Top 40/CHR format to KMJK.

+On December 11, 2024, the station stopped simulcasting on 103.7 FM, as Cumulus leased the signal to Union Broadcasting, who uses it to simulcast WHB.

 Controversy

 In light of Michael Savage's controversial remarks concerning Islam, a group of 70 representatives from various local religious groups including Christianity, Buddhism, Judaism and Islam, gathered in a May 2008 interfaith meeting against alleged bigotry and urged KCMO to drop Savage's program.
-Savage's show, "The Savage Nation," was syndicated by Westwood One Network, co-owned with KCMO, and heard afternoons on AM 710.
+Savage's show, "The Savage Nation," was syndicated by Westwood One, co-owned with KCMO, and heard afternoons on AM 710.